iov-one/docs/docs/introduction.md

 **IOV Weave** is a framework to quickly build your custom ABCI application to power a blockchain based on the best-of-class BFT Proof-of-stake Tendermint consensus engine.
 We built IOV Name Service using weave.

 **IOV Wallet** is our universal wallet with cross-chain atomic swaps and human friendly addresses.
-Both desktop and mobile versions are being built.
+Both desktop and chrome extension versions are being built.

 **IOV Chrome Extension** is our Google Chrome Extension to connect to different chains and get a human friendly addresses